mrcha033/odysai/N8N_INTEGRATION_COMPLETE.md

 # ✅ n8n Integration - Complete!

+> Deprecated: n8n has been removed from the runtime.
+AI now runs directly via Gemini inside `aiService` (see `AI_INTEGRATION.md`).
+This document is kept for historical reference only.

 ## Summary

 Your Ody'sai application now has **full n8n integration** replacing the mock AI service.
 The backend communicates directly with your n8n workflows using the webhook URLs you provided.